 Do you dream of being able to harvest your lunch or dinner from your very own backyard?
 Make it happen with our easy-to-follow guide on how to create a vegetable patch from scratch.
-In principle, you can make a vegetable patch at any time of year, though it’s best to avoid doing so when the weather is very hot, and when there is a risk of frost.
-As such, the best time to get started is either during autumn or spring – when the conditions are just right!
+In principle, you can make a vegetable patch at any time of year, though it’s best to avoid doing so when the weather is extreme.
+As such, the best time to get started is either during autumn, early winter or in spring – when the conditions are just right!

 Step 1: Finding the perfect home for your new plantings